-We have received grants from the Israel Innovation Authority (formerly known as the Office of the Chief Scientist of the Ministry of Economy) for the financing of a portion of our research and development expenditures in Israel, pursuant to the provisions of The Encouragement of Industrial Research and Development Law, 1984, referred to as the Research and Development Law.
+We have received grants from the Israel Innovation Authority (formerly known as the Office of the Chief Scientist of the Ministry of Economy) for the financing of a portion of our research and development expenditures in Israel, pursuant to the provisions of The Encouragement of Research, Development and Innovation in Industry Law, 1984, referred to as the Research and Development Law.
 In the future we may not receive grants or we may receive significantly smaller grants from the Israel Innovation Authority, and our failure to receive grants in the future could adversely affect our profitability.

-In 2014, 2015 and 2016 we received and accrued non-royalty-bearing grants totaling \$1.0 million, \$1.3 million and \$0.6 million, respectively, from the Israel Innovation Authority, representing 3.3%, 4.5% and 2.4%, respectively, of our gross research and development expenditures.
-In 2014 and 2015 we qualified to participate in two non-royalty-bearing research and development programs, and in one such program in 2016, funded by the Israel Innovation Authority to develop generic technology relevant to the development of our products.
+In 2015, 2016 and 2017 we received and accrued non-royalty-bearing grants totaling \$1.3 million, \$0.6 million and \$0.4 million, respectively, from the Israel Innovation Authority, representing 4.5%, 2.4% and 1.8%, respectively, of our gross research and development expenditures.
+In 2015 we qualified to participate in two non-royalty-bearing research and development programs, and in one such program in 2016 and 2017, funded by the Israel Innovation Authority to develop generic technology relevant to the development of our products.
 Such programs are approved pursuant to special provisions of the Research and Development Law.
-We were eligible to receive grants constituting between 40% and 55% of certain research and development expenses relating to these programs.
+We were eligible to receive grants constituting of up to 50% of certain research and development expenses relating to these programs.
 Although the grants under these programs are not required to be repaid by way of royalties, the restrictions of the Research and Development Law described below apply to these programs.